 staarter.dev has more features (7 vs 6).
 See the feature matrix above for the full breakdown.

-Choose Native Express if you need Auth and Database and prefer its tech stack.
-Choose staarter.dev if SEO and Email are higher priorities.
+Choose Native Express if you need AI and Analytics and prefer its tech stack.
+Choose staarter.dev if Blog and Dark Mode are higher priorities.
 If price is the deciding factor, Native Express is $$70 cheaper.